End of year review of accounts

 This guidance is part of our finance procedures.

-The exact legal requirements of this will vary depending on income and country.
-The accounts must also be available to view if anyone asks and may need to be shared with the Charity Regulator.
+The exact legal requirements of this will vary depending on how much income your unit or level receives and the country you’re based in.
+The accounts must also be available to view if anyone asks and may need to be shared with the relevant charity regulator.

-Check our Finance policy as well as this guidance to help you prepare for your end of year review.
+Check the finance policy as well as this guidance to help you prepare for your end of year review.

 What do I need to do?

-If your unit or level is registered with the Charity Regulator, there will be additional legal requirements to meet as part of the end of year review of accounts.
+If your unit or level is registered with the relevant charity regulator, there’ll be additional legal requirements to meet as part of the end of year review of accounts.
+Click on the heading for your country below to see if you need to register your unit or level as a charity and what you’ll need to do for your end of year accounts.

 You should keep the financial information section of GO for your unit or level up to date.
 This will help you to keep track of key information, and is very helpful for your commissioner.